raffi-minassian/couchdb-dump/README.md

 ## Release History

+* 2.0.0 Using latest through2 package instead of through.
 * 1.2.0 Support for dumping only docs which belong to a specified CouchDB design doc and view.
 * 1.1.0 Added Authentication options
 * 1.0.0 Initial release